-An iconic and much needed student accommodation building in the city’s west, it features the largest green wall in Australia, measuring at an impressive 1764sqm.
-With uniquely designed tapering at the top of the building, it offers an elegance that isn’t severe against the Adelaide skyline.
+An iconic student accommodation building in the city’s west, featuring the largest green wall in Australia, measuring at an impressive 1764sqm.
+With uniquely designed tapering at the top of the building, it offers an elegance amongst the Adelaide city skyline.

 One of our most inspiring building projects, you can see the industry expertise throughout this high usage, functional building.
 Hosting the second most operational beds of any city student accommodation, this building is an essential and attractive offering for students with a total of 772 beds.

 Student rooms were constructed utilising innovative solutions, including prefabricated bathroom pods (644 individual units), acoustically engineered vinyl boarding meeting BCA acoustic standards without the need for underlay, and local South Australian prefabricated kitchens (564 units) favoured over cheaper foreign alternatives to support local business and ensure control over quality finish and security of supply.
 Fitout items such as desks, chairs, beds and robes were procured directly by the client and seamlessly integrated into our fitout program without disruption or delay.

 Externally, Brighton Lite precast panels with punch windows and sun shades envelope the building, creating an impressive statement.
 In order to enhance quality control, meet program deadlines and minimise risks associated with working at heights, all windows, sun shades and green wall framing were pre-installed into the precast panels offsite in a controlled environment.
 The panels were also treated offsite with a 25-year warranted Nawkaw stain to deliver a lasting premium finish.